Devanshshah1309/notes/notes/stochastic-processes/week-3.md

 P(X_T=j|X_0=i) = E[I_j(X_T=j)|X_0=i]
 $$

-We can also write it as the following (because we know that $T$ is the stopping time and the indicator value will always be $0$ for all values of $n < T$ since otherwise, it would contradict the definition of $T$
+We can also write it as the following (because we know that $T$ is the stopping time and the indicator value will always be $0$ for all values of $n < T$ since otherwise, it would contradict the definition of $T$):

 $$
 P(X_T=j|X_0=i) = E[\sum_{n=0}^T I_j(X_n=j)|X_0=i]